Medical expert of the article

 The clinical features of gastroduodenal ulcers developing as a result of atherosclerosis of the abdominal aorta are the following:

-- quite often ulcers are multiple;
+- Quite often ulcers are multiple;

-- scarring of ulcers occurs very slowly;
+- ulcers heal very slowly;

 - the course of ulcers is often latent;

-- reduction of secretion of protective gastric mucus;
+- decreased secretion of protective gastric mucus;

-Clinical features of ulcers in cirrhosis are:
+Clinical features of ulcers in liver cirrhosis are:

-- preferential localization in the stomach;
+- predominantly localized in the stomach;

-- low effectiveness of antiulcer therapy.
+- low efficiency of antiulcer therapy.

 Ulcers in chronic pancreatitis